viega/hatrack/README.md

 Right now, I'm making this available for early comment, but I still have a lot of work remaining:

-1) I'm still working on TopHat; I can definitely make it so that the non-threaded readers don't need to hold a lock.
-But it requires me to either change refhat or at least add a refhat-a.
-I'll make the mods in refhat-a soon, and if performance doesn't degrade, I'll replace refhat w/ refhat-a.

-2) There's some minor work that's just undone.
+1) There's some minor work that's just undone.
 For instance, I need to add proper handling for signals, thread deaths, and thread exits.
-And I have a small memory leak in swimcap that I still need to squash...

-3) I've been doing my primary development and testing on an OS X laptop.
+2) I've been doing my primary development and testing on an OS X laptop.
 I have kept things compatable with Linux, but need to go back, ensure that all still works in both environments, and set up automated testing as I make future commits.

-4) I need to keep going through the code base, doing clean-up and commenting.
-I'm also going to organize the directory structure, etc.

-5) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.
+3) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.

    I have half a mind to turn that into a full-fledged doctoral